Execute tests and analyze results

-The same icons are used to display status of grouping items (classes, projects, etc.)
+The same icons are used to display status of grouping items (classes, projects, and so on)

 The icons are also used on each session's tab to display the overall execution result of the sessions.

 The corresponding icons above the test session tree show how many tests are in each of the states.
 The icon shows the total number of tests in the session.

 Using these icons, you can filter the tree so that only tests in the corresponding status are displayed.